zendframework/zend-expressive-authentication/docs/book/v1/intro.md

 ## Default User class

-We provided a default user class, implemented by `Zend\Authentication\DefaultUser`.
+We provide a default implementation of `UserInterface` via the class `Zend\Expressive\Authentication\DefaultUser`.
 This class is a basic implementation of `UserInterface`.
-This default class can be changed by configuration, using the service alias `Zend\Authentication\UserInterface`.
-By default, the alias points to `DefaultUser` in the ConfigProvider class.
+This class is final and it's immutable, that means you cannot change it state at runtime.
+In order to set the identity and the user's role we provided a default factory class that generates a `UserInterface` object.
+This factory is `Zend\Expressive\Authentication\UserInterfaceFactory`.
+This class uses a `generate` function to create a `UserInterface` instance passing the identity and the roles (if any) of the user.

+If you want, you can customize the `UserInterfaceFactory` using your custom `UserInterface` implementation.
+You need to change the service configuration as
+follows:

 ```php
 // src/ConfigProvider.php